Out of the Cold

 The Out of the Cold Story

-Blythwood Road Baptist Church joined the city-wide Out of the Cold Program in the season of 1994/1995, in response to the growing tragedy of homelessness in Toronto.
+Blythwood Road Baptist Church joined the city-wide Out of the Cold Program in the season of 1994/1995 in response to the growing tragedy of homelessness in Toronto.
 Thousands live on the streets.
-You see them everywhere; sad, defeated, lonely, and sick.
+You see them everywhere: sad, defeated, lonely, and sick.
 They sleep in doorways, down alleyways, on rooftops, and over the heating grates.
 Covered in old newspapers and stinking blankets, they are despised and rejected, regarded as an embarrassment and a nuisance in a glittering, prosperous city.
 But Jesus loves them and died for them.
 And his command to us to care for them is inescapable.